klis87/redux-requests/packages/redux-saga-requests/README.md

 probably all you need in your applications.
 You could also use [Interceptors](#interceptors), if you need to do something extra for every request, successful response or error.
 For reducers usage, see [Reducers](#reducers) paragraph.

-Apart from the auto-mode `watchRequests`, this library provides also much more flexible and powerful (automatic requests abort to name a few) and flexible `sendRequest`:
+Apart from the auto-mode `watchRequests`, this library provides also much more powerful (automatic requests abort to name a few) and flexible `sendRequest`:
 ```javascript
 import axios from 'axios';